gomeddo/Room-and-Facilities-bookings/README.md

      - **City**: Amsterdam
      - **Student Housing**: Amsterdam Metropolitan University
      - **Rooms**: Executive Suite
-   - Note: There can be multiple resources of the type "Rooms", "City" and, "Student Housing".
+   - Note: There can be multiple Resources of the type "Rooms", "City" and, "Student Housing".

 2. **Create Reservation Types**:

-   - Define a reservation type (e.g., Student Housing).
+   - Define a Reservation Type (e.g., Student Housing).

 3. **Create Resources**:
-   - Create resources for the rooms you want to display on the frontend.
+   - Create Resources for the rooms you want to display on the frontend.
-   - Ensure each resource is linked to the appropriate resource type, description, and other custom fields.
+   - Ensure each Resource is linked to the appropriate Resource Type, description, and other custom fields.

 4. **Create Custom Fields Under the Resource Object**: